Acute Flaccid Myelitis

 Diagnosis and Tests

-How is acute flaccid myelitis (AFM) diagnosed?
+How is acute flaccid myelitis diagnosed?

 Management and Treatment

-- Avoid being around people who are sick if you can.
+- Avoid close contact with people who are sick.

 Outlook / Prognosis